 PEP: The Piano Extension Program

 For over twenty years, the PEP program has been providing quality piano lessons with performing opportunities to area children and adults at a reasonable rate on the University of New Hampshire (Durham) campus.
-The entire program is overseen by Professor Christopher Kies, a member of the piano faculty at UNH.
-He matches students with teachers, compiles starting “packets” for each student, and handles all registration and administrative aspects of the program.
+The entire program is overseen by Dr. Mathilde Handelsman, piano faculty member at UNH.
+She matches students with teachers, compiles starting “packets” for each student, and handles all registration and administrative aspects of the program.

 The Clark Terry UNH Jazz Festival